My second year at Microsoft

-There will be more details in upcoming blog post, but if you are interviewing people, I really recommend you to check out The Guerrilla Guide to Interviewing (version 3.0) by Joel Spolsky.
+There will be more details in an upcoming blog post, but if you are interviewing people, I recommend you to check out The Guerrilla Guide to Interviewing (version 3.0) by Joel Spolsky.

 Staying fit and healthy

-When you are developer, you need to take care of your health.
+When you are a developer, you need to take care of your health!
 Sitting 10+ hours is not good for you.
 Sitting is the new smoking.
-Additionally it turns out that staying fit and healthy makes you better developer.
+Additionally, it turns out that staying fit and healthy makes you better developer.

 Staying fit and healthy is not only about exercising.
 It is actually more about your diet:

 However, diet-miracle is not a way to go.
 Last year I tried to count calories I burn and consume throughout the day, and develop a diet I would be able to sustain for a long term.
-The trick is to realize that it is not worth to eat some things.
+The trick is to realize that it is not worth eating some things.
 E.g., this 500 calories cookie is not worth it.
 I would rather eat two Symphony bars from Hershey's.
-Oh...and you need to wait for results couple of months or so.
+Oh...and you need to wait for results for a couple of months or so.

 It's great that Microsoft cafeterias now provide calorie counts in the food menu.
 I am not eating these burgers that are 1400 calories, but other ones that have only 700.
-Together with Microsoft running trails it provides a great fitness bundle.
+Together with running trails on the Microsoft campus, it provides a great fitness bundle.